 This is a sponsored post.

 For those who lived their life looking after the environment and close to nature, death might be also a natural thing: the part of the circle of life.
 We born, we live and we die.
 For them it might be also important that their death has as little impact on the planet as possible.
 But what are the options when it comes to memorial and funeral services?
-In this earlier post I have talked eco-friendly funerals, and now I’m going to talk about memorial types.
+These days you can even get online memorials – quite a lot of options out there!
+In this earlier post I have talked eco-friendly funerals, and now I’m going to talk about eco-friendly memorial options.

 This is because those loosing their loved ones find it important to keep their memories alive, often also want to have a physical memorial, a place to go to and remember.
 Or an object which helps them to remember.